pybel/pybel/README.rst

     :alt: Apache 2.0 License

-Biological Expression Language (BEL) is a domain specific language that enables the expression of complex molecular relationships and their context in a machine-readable form.
+Biological Expression Language (BEL) is a domain-specific language that enables the expression of complex molecular relationships and their context in a machine-readable form.
 Its simple grammar and expressive power have led to its successful use in the `IMI <https://www.imi.europa.eu/>`_ project, `AETIONOMY <http://www.aetionomy.eu/>`_, to describe complex disease networks with several thousands of relationships.